kaiesalmahmud/SKD-FL/README.md

 In order to reproduce the results:

 - Create an anaconda environment from the environment.yml file
-- Run the specific .py file for the experiment
+- Run the specific .py files for specific experiments